How to become a family mediator

 Career tips

-Many people move into family mediation as a second career, so life experience and evidence of supporting people through challenging issues is valued.
+Many people become a family mediator as a second career.
+Employers will like it if you have life experience and evidence of supporting people with challenging problems.

 Further information

-You'll find more advice about working in family mediation through the Family Mediation Council.
+You can get more advice about working in family mediation from the Family Mediation Council.